Ashford Castle: Hotel

-In its time the castle has played host to many notable guests, including the Prince of Wales (later King George V) and his wife, the future Queen Mary; John Lennon; George Harrison; Oscar Wilde (whose father, Sir William Wilde, had an estate adjacent to Ashford, where the writer spent much of his childhood); President Ronald Reagan; Prince Edward, Earl of Wessex; US Senator Ted Kennedy; John Wayne; Maureen O'Hara; Robin Williams; Brad Pitt; Pierce Brosnan; and Prince Rainier III of Monaco and his wife, Grace Kelly.
+In its time the castle has played host to a number of notable guests, including the Prince of Wales (later King George V) and his wife, the future Queen Mary; John Lennon; George Harrison; Oscar Wilde (whose father, Sir William Wilde, had an estate adjacent to Ashford, where the writer spent much of his childhood); President Ronald Reagan; Prince Edward, Earl of Wessex; US Senator Ted Kennedy; John Wayne; Maureen O'Hara; Robin Williams; Brad Pitt; Pierce Brosnan; and Prince Rainier III of Monaco and his wife, Grace Kelly.
 Professional golfer Rory McIlroy married Erica Stoll there on 22 April 2017.

 2011 public right of way controversy

 In September 2011, Gerry Barrett ordered that electric gates be installed, and subsequently shut, blocking a centuries-old public right of way over a bridge near the castle.
 The road is used daily by families living on the estate as well as local residents.
-After a letter to castle management asking for the right of way to be re-established was ignored, a group of 150 concerned locals and Ashford residents protested against the blocking of the right of way.
+After a letter to castle management asking for the right of way to be re-established was ignored, a group of 150 concerned locals and Ashford residents protested against the blocking of the route.
 The group was joined by local councillors and Éamon Ó Cuív, T.D.
 Barrett had earlier attempted to block the protest by taking out a High Court injunction.
+A case, taken by a local landowner to prevent the owners of the castle estate from "obstruction of a right of way", was heard in December 2011.